watermint/toolbox/docs/commands/dropbox-team-sharedlink-delete-member.md

 # dropbox team sharedlink delete member

-Delete all shared links of the member (Irreversible operation)
+Remove all shared links created by a specific team member, useful for departing employees (Irreversible operation)

+Removes all shared links created by a specific member, regardless of content location.
+Essential for secure offboarding, responding to compromised accounts, or enforcing immediate access revocation.
+Cannot be undone, so use with appropriate authorization.

 # Security